bg823/OpenCV_Sports/README.md

 # OpenCV_Sports

-sports data analytics for futsal
+sports data analytics for futsal and Learn OpenCV